mjsmyth/abiquo-wiki-examples/README.md

   * **modifier**: if the last user to modify the Confluence page is not the same as the user running the script.
 By default, this page will not be updated
   * **alternative**: the file name pattern is the same but the file name included in the page is different, e.g. a user has changed the 0001 file for an 0002 file.
 By default, this page will be updated with the alternative page
   * **duplicate**: the `abc_xxx` page was created already, and there is also an `abc_XXX.0001.txt` file, where part of the text "XXX" is in a different case.
 By default, this page will be ignored
   * **custom**: this page will be updated with the custom file specified by the user.
-Note that custom file names cannot contain spaces.
-By default this page will not be updated
+Note that custom file names should follow the file name standard and end in ".txt" without any numbers.
+By default this page will not be updated.
+An example would be `DELETE_adm_dcs_X.txt`
   * **invalid**: there is no valid filename, e.g. because the filename contains spaces.
 By default this page will not be updated

 #### wiki_prohibited.json.txt